sonata-nfv/son-sm/son-sm-template/README.md

 ## Unit tests

-* To run the unit tests of the SLM individually, run the following from the root of the repo:
+* To run the unit tests of the template individually, run the following from the root of the repo:
  * ./test/test_son-sm-template.sh